project-akri/akri/docs/extensibility.md

 PREFIX=ghcr.io/${USER} BUILD_AMD64=1 BUILD_ARM32=0 BUILD_ARM64=0 make akri-controller
 ```

 > **NOTE** These commands build for amd64 (`BUILD_AMD64=1`), other archs can be built by setting `BUILD_*` differently.
+You can find more details on building Akri in the [development guide](./development.md).

 ## Create a sample protocol broker
 The final step, is to create a protocol broker that will make the HTTP-based Device data available to the cluster.
 The broker can be written in any language as it will be deployed as an individual pod.

 3 different broker implementations have been created for the HTTP protocol in the [http-extensibility branch](https://github.com/deislabs/akri/tree/http-extensibility), 2 in Rust and 1 in Go:
 * The standalone broker is a self-contained scenario that demonstrates the ability to interact with HTTP-based devices by `curl`ing a device's endpoints.
 This type of solution would be applicable in batch-like scenarios where the broker performs a predictable set of processing steps for a device.
-* The second scenario uses gRPC. gRPC is an increasingly common alternative to REST-like APIs and supports high-throughput and streaming methods. gRPC is not a requirement for broker implements in Akri but is used here as one of many mechanisms that may be used.
+* The second scenario uses gRPC. gRPC is an increasingly common alternative to REST-like APIs and supports high-throughput and streaming methods. gRPC is not a requirement for broker implementations in Akri but is used here as one of many mechanisms that may be used.
 The gRPC-based broker has a companion client.
 This is a more realistic scenario in which the broker proxies client requests using gRPC to HTTP-based devices.
 The advantage of this approach is that device functionality is encapsulated by an API that is exposed by the broker.
 In this case the API has a single method but in practice, there could be many methods implemented.
 * The third implemnentation is a gRPC-based broker and companion client implemented in Golang.
 This is functionally equivalent to the Rust implementation and shares a protobuf definition.
 For this reason, you may combine the Rust broker and client with the Golang broker and client arbitrarily.
 The Golang broker is described in the [`http-apps`](https://github.com/deislabs/akri/blob/http-extensibility/samples/apps/http-apps/README.md) directory.

 For this, we will describe the first option, a standalone broker.
 For a more detailed look at the other gRPC options, please look at [extensibility-http-grpc.md in the http-extensibility branch](https://github.com/deislabs/akri/blob/http-extensibility/docs/extensibility-http-grpc.md).